Category Archives: German Royals

 Henry received a military education and was commissioned a lieutenant in the 1st Regiment of the Rhenish Hussars of the Prussian Army.
 He also served in the Gardes du Corps, the personal bodyguard of the King of Prussia and, after 1871, of the German Emperor.

 In 1884, Henry’s brother Louis married Princess Victoria of Hesse and by Rhine, the daughter of Queen Victoria’s third child Alice.
 Of course, Henry attended the wedding and so did the bride’s aunt Princess Beatrice of the United Kingdom, the youngest child of Queen Victoria.
-Queen Victoria had expectations that Beatrice would never marry and remain her personal assistant and secretary.
+Queen Victoria expected that Beatrice would never marry and remain her personal assistant and secretary.
 However, during the wedding celebrations, Henry and Beatrice fell in love.
 When Beatrice told her mother of her desire to marry Henry, Queen Victoria did not speak to Beatrice for seven months.
 Eventually, the Queen realized that Beatrice would not back down and decided to allow the marriage with several conditions: Henry must renounce his career, nationality, and home and agree to live with Beatrice and the Queen.

 On the day before the wedding, Queen Victoria created Henry a Knight of the Garter and granted him the style Royal Highness.
-This style was in effect only in the United Kingdom, and not in the German Empire, where Henry was still considered a Serene Highness.
+This style was in effect only in the United Kingdom and not in the German Empire, where Henry was still considered a Serene Highness.
 Beatrice and Henry were married on July 23, 1885, at Saint Mildred’s Church in Whippingham, Isle of Wight, England near Queen Victoria’s beloved home Osborne House.
 On the wedding day, a bill passed in the House of Lords making Henry a naturalized British subject.
 After the wedding, the couple was styled as Their Royal Highnesses Prince and Princess Henry of Battenberg.

 Photo Credit – www.victorian-gothic.co.uk; THE BACK: (L-R): Prince Alexander of Bulgaria, Princess Louise of Wales, Princess Irene of Hesse and by Rhine, Princess Victoria of Wales, Prince Franz Joseph of Battenberg * THE MIDDLE: (L-R): Princess Maud of Wales, Princess Alix of Hesse and by Rhine, Princesses Marie Louise and Helena Victoria of Schleswig-Holstein * THE FRONT: (L-R): Princesses Victoria Melita, Marie and Alexandra of Edinburgh and bridal couple